William Smith (South Carolina politician, born 1762): Political career

+Then in 1816, Smith was elected a United States Senator, after defeating James R. Pringle for the seat, 101 to 51.
+He served his first term as a U.S. Senator was 1817 to 1823, when he was replaced by Robert Y. Hayne.
+During his time in the Senate he seems to frequently have spoken from the floor about slavery and slave trade.
+For instance in 1819 he declared, "Our Northern friends are not afraid to furnish the Southern States with Africans."
+In 1820, during the debates over the Missouri Compromise, Smith "directly linked the reopening [of the transatlantic slave trade to South Carolina] and the Louisiana Purchase...Supporting the expansion of slavery without restriction, Smith entered volumes of archival documents from the Charleston slave trade into the congressional record to demonstrate that his state's African slave trade from 1803 to 1808 actually fed the western frontier rather than South Carolina."
+Smith was one of the first Southerners to argue, at the time of the Missouri Compromise in 1820, that American slavery was a "positive good", arguing that the enslaved were "so domesticated, or so kindly treated by their masters, and their situations so improved" that few would express discontent with their condition.

-The feud between Calhoun and Smith resided in their different political philosophies, when Smith joined the Senate, Calhoun was still a nationalist who believed in internal infrastructure improvements and a "broad construction" of the Constitution, two concepts which Smith found repugnant.
+Shortly after taking office, Smith began a political feud with John C. Calhoun which would last the duration of his political career in South Carolina.
+The feud between Calhoun and Smith resided in their different political philosophies, when Smith joined the Senate, Calhoun was still a nationalist who believed in funding infrastructure improvements and a "broad construction" of the Constitution, two concepts which Smith found repugnant.
 In response to Calhoun's growing popularity, Smith formed a coalition of States' Rights allies which included Thomas Cooper, Stephen Decatur Miller, Josiah J. Evans, and David Rogerson Williams.
-The South Carolina nationalists led by Calhoun "favored a few national roads because of national military necessity", they repudiated small-scale local appropriations.
+The South Carolina nationalists led by Calhoun "favored a few national roads because of national military necessity," although they repudiated small-scale local appropriations.
 But, to the Smith faction, even roads for purported military use would instead be used to bolster the economy of other states.
 This concept of South Carolina in competition with the nation for economic prosperity was common at the time in the South Carolina elite.